Table of Contents

 - Metaphase Checkpoint

 G1/S checkpoint, also called restriction point, is the first integral checkpoint of the cell cycle located between G1 and S phase.
-This checkpoint ensures that the cell has all the desired requirements to undergo DNA replication and hence decides where the cell delays G1 phase, enters G0 or proceeds to S phase.
+This checkpoint ensures that the cell has all the essential nutrients to undergo DNA replication.
+This checkpoint decides whether the cell should remain in G1 phase, enter G0 phase, or proceed to S phase.

 This decision is based on both internal and external factors.
 A cell with any deficiency or defect that may hinder the DNA replication will not be allowed to go beyond this stage into S phase.